ruo-si/e-manage/README.md

     Functional scripts
     Implementation of node, inquirer and supported with SQL database organization Display qualified results
+    The use of primary key and foreign keys

 ### Project Repository Link:
 https://github.com/rialee/e-manage